 A very simple climate model has recently been developed by Monckton, Soon, Legates and Briggs.
-This model appears to provide a better match to the "adjusted" data than most of the CMIP-5 ensemble models.
+This model appears to provide a better match to the "adjusted" data than most of the CMIP-5 ensemble models and the more recent CMIP-6 ensemble models.
 This model has been roundly criticized by those invested in the CMIP-5 models and defended by those critical of those models.